Holger L. Kern

 I am an Assistant Professor in the Department of Political Science at Florida State University.
 Substantively, my research interests focus on the politics of authoritarian regimes, in particular transitions to democracy, anti-regime collective action, mass media, public opinion, and censorship.
 In quantitative methodology, I am interested in research design and causal inference in experiments and observational studies.
 More information on my background and research can be found on my website and on my Google Scholar profile.

 I am a PhD Candidate in the Department of Government at Dartmouth College, a Senior Data Scientist (Research Fellow) at the Tokyo Foundation for Policy Research, and a Visiting Scholar in the Donia Human Rights Center at the University of Michigan.
 In fall 2020, I will be an Assistant Professor in the Department of Government at Dartmouth College.
 My research focuses on various aspects of repression and discrimination in comparative, American, and international politics.
 Methodologically, I am interested in research design, experiments, and using computational tools to better understand the social world.
-I have published work on these topics at the British Journal of Political Science, Conflict Management and Peace Science, Electoral Studies, International Studies Quarterly, the Journal of Experimental Political Science, the Journal of Peace Research, Political Research Quarterly, Political Analysis, Political Science Research and Methods, PS: Political Science & Politics, Research & Politics, State Politics & Policy Quarterly, and in several other interdisciplinary, sociology, and psychology journals.
+I have published work on these topics in the American Journal of Political Science, the British Journal of Political Science, International Studies Quarterly, Political Research Quarterly, and Political Analysis, among other journals.
 More information on my background and research can be found on my website and on my Google Scholar profile.